secretmtgdev/Front-End-Engineer/README.md

 # Front End Engineering

+## Note

+For a reference to see these goals achieved, please refer to my leetcode account or my portfolio repo!
+Thanks!

 The intent of this repository is to showcase subject matters that I will be learning on a daily basis in order to improve my skills as a Front End Engineer.
 The intent is to dedicate at least 45 minutes a day per topic.

 ## Topic Breakdown